dennerkrans/tilt-color/README.md

 # tilt-color

-an experiment with a devices accelerometer, node.js, socket.io and color
+an experiment with a devices gyroscope, node.js, socket.io and color.